-- With respect to applications for amounts of up to and including DKK 3 million, reductions will be made mathematically. - With respect to applications for amounts of more than DKK 3 million, individual allocations will be made.
-ABG will allocate the ordinary shares after agreement upon such allocations with the Company.
+- With respect to applications for amounts of up to and including DKK 1 million, reductions will be made mathematically. - With respect to applications for amounts of more than DKK 1 million, individual allocations will be made.
+ABG will allocate the ordinary shares after agreement upon such allocations with the Company's Board of Directors.

-It is expected that the result of the Offering and the basis of the allocation will be announced through a company announcement released by the Company no later than 16.00 (CET) on 4 October 2021.
+It is expected that the result of the Offering and the basis of the allocation will be announced through a company announcement released by the Company no later than 12.00 (CET) on 20 December 2021.